libbytanner/startup/README.md

 # Vibe Check
 [My Notes](notes.md)

-Vibe Check is an app that allows users to select and rate albums, and provide additional thoughts and opinions on it.
-Other users can view ratings, and comment on them.
+Vibe Check is an app that allows users to select and rate albums, as well as view recent reviews from other users.

 > [!NOTE]